sysintelligent/bdc-bridge/README.md

 ps aux | grep "bdc-cli admin dashboard" # Find the CLI dashboard process kill <PID> # Replace <PID> with the process ID you want to stop
 ```

+## UI Technology Stack

+The UI is built with:
+- React 18 with TypeScript
+- shadcn UI components (based on Radix UI primitives)
+- Tailwind CSS for styling
+- Redux Toolkit for state management
+- React Router for navigation
+- Lucide React for icons

+The UI supports both light and dark modes through a theme toggle.

 ## Contributing